kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-08-football-is-less-attractive.md

 They will come up with solutions that will bring back the entertainers, and that style of football is more attractive.

+Marcelo Bielsa:

+> Football is popular property.
+The poor have very little ability to access happiness because they do not have money to buy happiness.
+That football, which is one of the few things that the poorest maintain horizontally, they no longer have.

+Football needs to be free and accessible for all and the kids need to be given a platforms to express themselves, find their own solutions, and practice spontaneity so we can have more entertainers in the future.

 *[Translation credit to Juani Jimena](https://x.com/jimenajuani/status/1809577998347051348?s=46&t=YC8lQJTh43E_mBQW40Ct2g)*